 What happens during an acupuncture session?

 A typical acupuncture session lasts about half an hour.
 It’s usual to undergo more than one session.
-The needles are extremely fine, only a few centimetres long, and normally made of sterilized, single-use surgical steel.
-They’re inserted just under the skin, or slightly deeper, and left in place sometimes for as long as half an hour.
-They may be placed in a dozen different sites.
-(They are not inserted into your genitalia.)
-Most people do not report feeling pain.
+The needles are extremely fine, only a few centimetres long, and normally made of sterilised, single-use surgical steel.
+They’re inserted just under the skin, or slightly deeper into the muscle, and left in place sometimes for as long as half an hour.
+They may be placed in a dozen different sites (not into your genitalia).
+A tingling or dull ache is usual.

 Does acupuncture work for ED?

-Research evidence is not yet clear that acupuncture alone improves ED.
-One trial suggests that acupuncture may be useful as an adjuvant therapy for ED (i.e. in addition to another treatment) caused by a psychological problem .
+Research evidence on the use of acupuncture as a treatment for ED has been inconclusive thus far.
+One trial suggests that acupuncture may be useful as adjuvant therapy for ED (i.e. in addition to another treatment) caused by a psychological problem.
 The safety of acupuncture for ED is unclear because there are too few studies on this.
 New research is underway, however.

-If you have a bleeding disorder, or are taking blood-thinning medication, this would make you unsuitable for acupuncture.
-You should also inform your practitioner if you’re have a pacemaker.
+If you have a bleeding disorder or are taking blood-thinning medication, this would make you unsuitable for acupuncture.
+You should also inform your practitioner if you have a pacemaker.

-Performed by a professional, acupuncture is a generally safe treatment and may be effective for a number of different symptoms.
-However, in ED specifically, it is unclear whether this treatment is of benefit.
+Performed by a professional, acupuncture is a generally safe treatment and may be effective for a number of different symptoms, particularly pain management.
+However, in ED specifically, it is as yet unclear whether this treatment is of benefit.